tc39/proposal-temporal/docs/timezone.md

 This method is similar to `timeZone.getOffsetNanosecondsFor()`, but returns the offset formatted as a string, with sign, hours, and minutes.

-If `timeZone` is a UTC offset time zone, the return value of this method is effectively the same as `timeZone.name`.
+If `timeZone` is a UTC offset time zone, the return value of this method is effectively the same as `timeZone.id`.

 Example usage: